-An IRP is developed jointly by the WFNJ and LWD caseworker and the WFNJ/TANF parent or parent-person, including teen parents, victims of family violence, and recipients with substance abuse problems, to outline services and activities needed by family members in order to establish goals toward achieving self-sufficiency. applicants who become eligible for WFNJ/TANF must complete an IRP within 90 days of the date of application of application.
-The IRP emphasizes personal responsibility and is designed as an evolutionary tool to be modified periodically, as necessary, to address changing needs/circumstances.
-A WFNJ/TANF parent or caretaker relative must comply in good faith with all provisions of the IRP including, but not limited to, ensuring that individuals participate in activities or receive services provided as agreed upon in the development of the Plan; attending activities specified in the IRP necessary to improve his or her skill levels or to address educational needs; participating in other services provided through referrals (such as medical services and/or rehabilitation for purposes of restoring or improving employability); or by maintaining employment, when appropriate.
+An IRP is developed jointly by the WFNJ and LWD caseworker and the WFNJ/TANF parent or parent-person, including teen parents, survivors of family violence, and recipients with substance abuse problems, to outline services and activities needed by family members in order to establish goals toward achieving self-sufficiency.
+New applicants who become eligible for WFNJ/TANF must complete an IRP at the time of application and each time their activity changes.
+The IRP emphasizes personal responsibility and is designed as an evolutionary tool that is modified to address changing needs/circumstances.
+A WFNJ/TANF parent or caretaker relative must comply with all provisions agreed upon in the IRP including, but not limited to, attending activities or services to improve his or her skill levels or to address educational needs, participating in other services provided through referrals (such as medical services and/or rehabilitation for purposes of restoring or improving employability), or by maintaining employment, when appropriate.